RileyShimp/RNC/README.md

-# Worldwide Bullies
+# Reality Night Club PDX

-A React web app built for a dog breeder.
-The application has several pages including a landing page, a page to showcase the available puppies, a page to showcase available studs and a contact page where users can email the owner.
+A React web app built for a local night club.
+The application has several pages including a landing page, a page to showcase the upcoming events and a contact page where users can email the owner.

 ## Authors